 - U.S. Christian Camp Loses Tax-Exempt Status over Same-Sex Civil-Union Ceremony

 Should giving be done in secret or openly?
 Most churches just have “their way” of doing things without explaining why and that way usually involves passing a plate or basket in the open.
 Didn’t our Lord say “But when thou doest alms, let not thy left hand know what thy right hand doeth: That thine alms may be in secret: and thy Father which seeth in secret himself shall reward thee openly.”
 [Matthew 6:3-4]?
 Should the pattern of a paid clergy be the norm or the exception?
 Is it better for church leaders to work a regular job as an example to the flock and to not be a burden to the local congregation and to allow money to be spent more on evangelism and outreach and on legitimate hardship cases such as widows, the sick, the elderly, the handicapped, etc.?
-If church leaders were not paid, wouldn’t it be more likely that they would have to delegate work, perhaps by training up other unpaid leaders so that more men could learn vitally needed leadership skills?
+If church leaders were not paid, wouldn’t it be more likely that they would have to delegate work, perhaps by training up other unpaid leaders so that more men could learn vitally needed leadership skills and could use the gifts that God gave to EVERY member of the local body?
 Additional information on this subject can be found here: What The Bible Says About Tithing For The New Testament Church